nfs-ganesha/nfs-ganesha/Design.md

 ### setattrs

-Setattrs only applies on regular files.
+Setattrs only applies on regular files and directories, even without a placeholder.

 The following information is kept up to date by Scality NFS
  - FIXME: last-modified and Date are set to now()